rtogn/C-Stuff/readme.txt

 classes: Fraction, RandomMath (poorly named, just a container for a few functions like GCD).

-Credit for certain algorithms is given in the comments of the given functoin.
+Credit for certain algorithms is given in the comments of the given function.